Fantastic 120-Year-Old Color Pictures of Ireland

 The River Avoca flows only through the County Wicklow, where it starts off as two distinct rivers and then flows together at one point, known as the Vale of Avoca.
 This vale is located inside the town of Avoca, pictured here.

 The entire center of County Wicklow is made up of the Wicklow Mountains, which are naturally adorned with a number of rivers and stunning waterfalls like this one.
 This particular waterfall no longer exists since the Poulaphouca Reservoir was completed in 1940.

 Up until the mid-1700s, Bray was a sleepy fishing village, but as the people of Dublin started to seek sanctuary outside the crowded city, the town’s population grew quickly.
 By the mid-1800s the town had become the largest seaside resort in the country.
-These days, Bray is one of the largest cities in Ireland and home to the country's only dedicated film studios, Ardmore Studios.
+These days, Bray is home to the country's only dedicated film studios, Ardmore Studios.
 The company has produced such classics as Excalibur and Braveheart.